zdiegoramos/wireframe/README.md

 # Wireframe

-A React component system for building fixed/sticky navigation layouts with automatic content spacing.
+A component system for building fixed/sticky navigation layouts with automatic content spacing.
 Define your navbar and sidebar dimensions once, and the content area adjusts automatically.

 ## What It Does